Mljet: Geography

 Mljet lies south of the Pelješac peninsula, from which it is divided by the Mljet Channel.
 Its length is 37 km; its average breadth 3.2 km.
 It is of volcanic origin, with numerous chasms and gorges, of which the longest, the Babino Polje, connects the north and south of the island.
 Port Polače, the principal harbour in the north, is a port of call for tourist ferries.
 Mljet contains one hotel—The Odisej (from the Greek Odysseus) in the north-west corner of the island.

 The northwestern part of the island includes an inland lake as well as a small island within it.
-It has been a national park since November 12, 1960.
+It has been part of the Mljet National Park since November 12, 1960.
 Over 84% of the island of 98.01 km2 is forest.
 The island's geological structure consists of limestone and dolomite forming ridges, crests and slopes.
 A few depressions on the island of Mljet are below sea level and form non-permanent brackish lakes known as blatine ("mud-lakes") or slatine ("salt-lakes").

 The climate is Mediterranean; an average air temperature in January is 9 °C (48 °F) and in July about 24 °C (75 °F).
 Precipitation (mostly falling between October and April) averages between 35 and 45 inches annually, with the hills receiving the highest amounts.